kuzeko/Twitter-Importer/README.md

 The second section instead contains the path to the configuration directory, relative to the root of the project.
 The name of the file where the OAuth credentials are stored.
 The username of the twitter account under which the application is running.
-The password for that account - this should be avoided, but we are waiting for a fix with the OAuth authentication.
 The Twitter username to which the application will send a Direct Message once the number of tweets declared into `warn_rate` have been downloaded.
-A flag to switch from OAuth authentication to traditional Username/Password - required at the time of writing.
 You want this to notify you that the application is still running and to stay updated about its actual performances.
 There is flag for that: `direct_message_notification`.
 The `language` field filters tweets by their language code - use `xx` as value to download every tweet.